Penicuik House

 Old Penicuik House and New Penicuik House (the former stables block in which the Clerk family were living even before the fire) are both designated Category A listed buildings by Historic Environment Scotland.

 History

 The merchant John Clerk returned to Scotland from France in 1646 and purchased the estate and barony of Penicuik, the "Penicuik Policies", including the older Newbiggin House, which he extended and improved.
 The estate became the residence and title of his descendants.

-From 1700 to 1730, the laird Sir John Clerk of Penicuik planted 300,000 on the estate.
+From 1700 to 1730, the laird Sir John Clerk of Penicuik planted 300,000 trees on the estate.